drvinceknight/gt/_topics/about-the-course.md

 interested you can find a list of all changes here:
 [github.com/drvinceknight/gt/commits/main](https://github.com/drvinceknight/gt/commits/main)

+## In class seminars

+There are four seminars scheduled for this class: these are meant to spike your interest.

 ## Technology in class

 Please use whatever resources you need to be successful in this class.
 Let me